-Most San Francisco residents own a vehicle and nearly half a million automobiles drive our streets daily.
+Most San Francisco residents own a vehicle, and nearly half a million automobiles drive our streets daily.
 Not surprisingly, there are almost 3,000 San Francisco car accidents each year.
 Last year, twenty-six people in this city were killed in a car accident.

 Some of the most dangerous intersections in California are found in San Francisco.
-The intersections at 5th Street and Market Street, Market Street at Octavia, and Mission Street at Van Ness Avenue are notorious hotspots for serious car accidents.
+The intersections at 5th Street and Market Street, Market Street at Octavia, and Mission Street at Van Ness Avenue are known hotspots for serious car accidents.

 Why Choose Jacoby & Meyers?